ARM-software/arm-systemready/SystemReady-devicetree-band/README.md

    - noacs command line parameter: Edit the Linux Boot grub menu option and add **noacs** at the end of Linux Boot grub menu option, to boot into ACS Linux kernel without running the default Linux test suites.
    - initcall_blacklist=psci_checker command line parameter: Edit the Linux Boot grub menu option and add **initcall_blacklist=psci_checker** to skip default linux psci_checker tool.
  - **bbr/bsa** : This is **default** option and will run the automated compliance
-   - UEFI compliance run - SCT, BSA UEFI, [Capsule Update](https://github.com/chetan-rathore/arm-systemready/blob/main/docs/Automatic_Capsule_Update_guide.md)
+   - UEFI compliance run - SCT, BSA UEFI, PFDI UEFI [Capsule Update](https://github.com/chetan-rathore/arm-systemready/blob/main/docs/Automatic_Capsule_Update_guide.md)
    - Boots to Linux and run Linux compliance run - FWTS, BSA Linux
  - **BBSR Compliance (Automation)** : This option will run the SCT and FWTS tests required for BBSR compliance, perform a Linux secure boot, and, if a TPM is present, evaluate the measured boot log.
 For the verification steps of BBSR ACS, refer to the [BBSR ACS Verification](../docs/BBSR_ACS_Verification.md).